-How To Set Your Water Heater Temperature
+How to Set Your Water Heater Temperature

 Setting the right temperature for your water heater is crucial; water that is too hot may cause severe burns, especially for children and the elderly.
 But if the water is not hot enough, it can become a breeding ground for bacteria and cause contamination.
 If left unaddressed, this may lead to the risk of Legionnaires disease, a serious type of lung infection.